 Classification for students with mark profiles falling into this range will always be determined according to the result in a specific course: Students must achieve a Distinction in either PS461 or PS498 to be awarded a Distinction overall.

-Classification for students with mark profiles falling into this range will always be determined to the advantage of the student.
+Merit/Pass borderline (scheme paragraph 5.3.4): Classification for students with mark profiles falling into this range will always be determined to the advantage of the student.

 MSC HEALTH POLICY, PLANNING AND FINANCING